 Ultimately we know now in, in a state like West Virginia, this bill is passed.
 This will go into effect.
-Jim justice has signed it and it’ll go into effect in a lot of places around Appalachia.
-I predict because of how many bills are coming up.
+Jim Justice has signed it and it’ll go into effect in a lot of places around Appalachia.
+I predict this because of how many bills are coming up.
 What do you think organizations or people can do to help?

 I know that they’re limited in some sense but are there options for people that want to maybe either get involved or want to help a donation or anything like that?

 And I’m part of groups that do that too, that just go around, handing out Narcan and we do it through fundraising.
 You can get some grant funding for it, but not huge grants.
-So we do that by raising money, getting Narcan, taking it out and giving it to the community.
+So we do that by raising money, getting Narcan, taking it out, and giving it to the community.
 A lot of places I know in Huntington and I’m sure most places in West Virginia are the same.

 Your local health department will probably teach you.
 You just check online or call they’ll have classes where you can learn how to use Narcan administered appropriately, and then give you some to carry with you.
 And I think that is maybe the most important thing.
 If there’s one piece of all this, other than the understanding and the compassion and all that, that you can take away as an action, it would be that if you’re not already certified to do that, Look into it.

 Cause it takes no time.
 It’s super Narcanned, especially now we have the nasal sprays, not just the injections.
 There’s the auto-injector, which talks to you.
-It’s a little thing that like, literally tells you what to do.
+It’s a little thing that, literally tells you what to do.
 Take the cap off, put it on their leg.
 Hold still.
 It’s super easy and you can learn how to do it.

 You can get the Narcan, you can carry it with you, and you can save a life.
 Really it’s the same as having an epi-pen to save somebody’s life.
-If they get a, B, a, B, C, so I think that’s a really powerful thing that people can do and pay attention to.
+If they get a, B, a, B, C, I think that’s a really powerful thing that people can do and pay attention to.
 There will be fundraising efforts around this without.

 A good bit of my time with now.
 And I, once you do that, it’s so hard.
-Like the stigma it’s so much easier for it to fall away.
-All of that stuff that you were I don’t want to say taught in school or at home or anywhere necessarily, but it was ingrained in us from society that people who use drugs were scary or bad.
+Like the stigma, it’s so much easier for it to fall away.
+All of that stuff that you were I don’t want to say taught in school or at home or anywhere necessarily, but it was ingrained in us from a society that people who use drugs were scary or bad.

 Sickness or discomfort or whatever, and we don’t stigmatize those people the way we do injection drug users.
 So I would really encourage you to look for outreach opportunities, whether it’s going and volunteering to feed people or going with an outreach committee to hand out like little care packages or hygiene bags in the streets there, I guarantee you, there are efforts like that in your community and just engage with people, get to know them.

 Chuck Corra: That’s all really great advice.
-And I think especially encouraging people to challenge the presumption of how you view somebody who is a drug user and emphasizing compassion over punishment and starting to treat addiction like a disease instead of a character flaw is something that’s so important with just changing the narrative around that.
+And I think especially encouraging people to challenge the presumption of how you view somebody who is a drug user and emphasizing compassion over punishment and starting to treat addiction as a disease instead of a character flaw is something that’s so important with just changing the narrative around that.

 And that’s something that.
-I know that John and I, when we started this podcast, we really wanted to focus on about stereotypes around the region.
-But even with something like this, where it’s ingrained in you a certain mentality, when you’re young, it’s so important to challenge that presumption and encourage others to that as well.
+I know that John and I, when we started this podcast, we really wanted to focus on stereotypes around the region.
+But even with something like this, where it’s ingrained in you a certain mentality when you’re young, it’s so important to challenge that presumption and encourage others to that as well.

 So I really appreciate you bringing it up.
 Dr. McElroy, thank you so much for coming on.
 We’ve been wanting to talk about harm reduction.
 I think pretty much ever since we started this about a year and a half ago, and I think that you were the perfect person to have on to discuss it, especially within this context.